NDEs Near Death Experiences Explained

 One Man’s Hellish NDE Experience

 A man, who wishes to remain anonymous recounts his own NDE experience.
 This man always believed he was a decent person and tried to treat others with respect.
 He even attended church with his family every Sunday.
+One day, a car slammed head-on into his.
+He describes suddenly being in the depths of hell.
+There, he witnessed unimaginable suffering.

 Even more terrifyingly, he was surrounded by people screaming for help and mercy, yet it was evident that help was not coming.
 The only thing keeping him sane at that moment was believing that God would rescue him.
 Immediately upon having this thought, he was thrown back into the physical realm, waking up in the hospital with his family surrounding him.
 The man later stated that the horrifying experience changed him profoundly.
 He left his job soon after and became a pastor.